implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 float z = *(v1Ptr+2); // z is 10
 ~~~~

-This is very useful when using arrays of `ofVec3f`s to store geometry information, as it allows the vector to be treated as a simple C array of `float`s that can be passed verbatim to OpenGL.
+This is very useful when using arrays of 'ofVec3f's to store geometry information, as it allows the vector to be treated as a simple C array of 'float's that can be passed verbatim to OpenGL.